vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 provide a mechanism to via a YANG-based interface, manage the lifecycle of network diagnosis procedure from the network controller to network elements with a focus on scheduling Network Diagnosis.
-In addition, the network controller use schema mount mechanism to retrieve ietf-yang-library data from the underlying network element and instantiate specific OAM modules the network element supports under the designated data node (labeled as a mount-point).
+In addition, the network controller use schema mount mechanism {{!RFC8528}} to retrieve ietf-yang-library data from the underlying network element and instantiate specific OAM modules the network element supports under the designated data node (labeled as a mount-point).
 If multiple identical devices are being managed, the network controller can reference a shared schema entry configured in its own /schema-mounts state data to mount the same model structure across all those network element locations.
+For more details on how schema mount works please refer to {{!RFC8528}}.

 ~~~~
                                +-----------------+